Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 #### Transparent persistence

-The Convex execution engine implements a form of transparent (sometimes also known as orthogonal prsistence).
+The Convex execution engine implements a form of transparent (sometimes also known as orthogonal persistence).
 In this model, the CVM state size may exceed the working memory capacity of a Peer, and necessary parts of the state tree are loaded in from persistent storage on demand.

 This presents a significant conceptual benefit for the developer: there is no need to write any code to load or unload data from storage in normal CVM code.
-This imposes some additional implementation complexity for the CVM itself, but this is considered a worthwhile trade-off, especially since it simplifies the logic of other parts of the Convex Peer implementation (e.g. eliminates the need to explicitly handle the memory consumption growth of block orderings generated by the consenus algorithm over time).
+This imposes some additional implementation complexity for the CVM itself, but this is considered a worthwhile trade-off, especially since it simplifies the logic of other parts of the Convex Peer implementation (e.g. eliminates the need to explicitly handle the memory consumption growth of block orderings generated by the consensus algorithm over time).

 #### Convex Lisp